Friedman-reflexivity: interpreters as consistoids: Friedman-reflexivity meets Sequentiality

-\begin{question} With the theory {\sf U} we have an example of a theory that is effectively Friedman-reflexive, but quite different from Peano Arithmetic and Peano Corto.
-This leads to two questions. \begin{enumerate}[i.] \item Is {\sf U} reflexive?
-We suspect that some modification of the proof of Theorem~\ref{checkchecksmurf} will do the trick.
-If it, against expectation, it turns out to be reflexive, can we modify the construction to find a non-reflexive, Friedman-reflexive, sequential theory? \item Is there a finitely axiomatised $A$ and $K: A\rhd {\sf U}$, such that, for no $D(x)$ in the $A$ language, we have, for all $B$ in the $A$-language, $A \vdash D(\gn B) \iff \graydi_{K,A}B$\,?
-Here the numerals are the $K$-numerals. \end{enumerate} A negative answer to question (ii) would make Theorem~\ref{GLsmurf} more interesting as we will discuss later.
-Even if (ii) seems to be a rather special question, we think that an answer could involve new and interesting insights. \end{question}
+\begin{question} \begin{enumerate}[i.] \item Is \desca\ reflexive?
+If, against expectation, it turns out to be reflexive, can we modify the construction to find a non-reflexive, Friedman-reflexive, sequential theory? \item Is there a finitely axiomatised $A$ and $K: A\rhd \desca$, such that, for no $D(x)$ in the $A$ language, we have, for all $B$ in the $A$-language, $A \vdash D(\gn B) \iff \graydi_{K,A}B$\,?
+Here the numerals are the $K$-numerals. \item Is there an RE sequential theory that is Friedman-reflexive but not effectively so? \item Suppose $U$ is sequential and restrictedly (effectively) Friedman-reflexive.
+Does it follow that $U$ is essentially sententially reflexive? \end{enumerate}

-\begin{question} In all examples we have seen, we had effective Friedman-reflexivity.
-This suggest the question: is there a consistent, RE, sequential, and Friedman-reflexive theory that is not effectively Friedman-reflexive? \end{question}
+We note that our proof of Theorem~\ref{norep} uses special features of \desca.
+So, the proof does not generalise, in an obvious way, to a proof of a positive answer to (iv). \end{question}